CESNET/perun/perun-db/README.md

 ## Migrating data between DBs ##

-You can dump all data from one DB and put them to different DB. **Content of auditer_log table is exported only for entries from last 10 days, since it may contain a lot of entries.** You are free to modify export script, if you really need all data.
+You can dump all data from one DB and put them to different DB using included export scripts.

+* Run ```./script_name.pl -h``` to see all required parameters and examples of usage.
+* Export scripts require perl libraries to be installed, especially DBI (default + Oracle).
-Export scripts are using by default _table_order_ file with list of tables to export in correct order (for future import).
+* Export scripts are using by default _table_order_ file with list of tables to export in correct order (for future import).

+**Content of table: auditer_log is exported only for entries from last 10 days, since it may contain a lot of entries.**

+**Content of tables: tasks and tasks_results is not exported.** They contain data about current state of services propagation and you might get stuck with _processing_ tasks, which are not actually running.
+Manual forced propagation of all services to all facilities is recommended after full migration.

+You can manually add missing tables names in _table_order_ file and modify script to get all data from auditer_log table.

 ### Oracle to Oracle ###